 I love trying new foods.
 Some of the most exotic foods I’ve ever tried were Ostrich, Turtle and Alpaca.
 The Ostrich, which I had at a local Atlanta restaurant, was good and tasted like lean beef.
 The turtle I had while on a trip in the Cayman Islands.
 I had it in a soup – Turtle soup is actually quite common there.
 It tasted like chicken – no joke.
 And I had the Alpaca while visiting Peru.
 That is one meat I don’t care for at all, it tasted way too gamey.
 I don’t think that flavor would ever grow on me.

 I’ve lived in Cobb County the entire time I’ve been in Atlanta.
 I grew up in East Cobb and now live in Kennesaw.
 As someone who’s lived in the ATL since 1985, I remember the uproar created when they wanted to tear down the big chicken, the blizzard of ’93 (in March!), and the thrill of the Olympics coming to my city.
-After 26 years, I still think Atlanta is a great place to call home (well, except for the traffic).
+After all these decades, I still think Atlanta is a great place to call home (well, except for the traffic).

 Why should you read my reviews?

 They are unbiased reviews of restaurants around the Atlanta area.
 And I’m pretty picky and opinionated as I’m sure my friends can attest to, when it comes to food.
-I also do NOT get paid to write or have any of my meals expensed which means it is my hard-earned money (or my fiance Glen) paying for the meals, so you can bet I expect to get my money’s worth.
-I do, from time to time, get invited to media events to try out new restaurants or sample new menus, but I always disclose that in the review.
+I also do NOT get paid to write or have any of my meals expensed which means it is my hard-earned money paying for the meals, so you can bet I expect to get my money’s worth.
+I do, get invited to media events to try out new restaurants or sample new menus, but I always disclose that in the review.
 You’ll see after reading my reviews, I’ll tell you what’s great about a restaurant and what’s not so great.

 That being said, I do try to be fair in my reviews as I know it is hard work to run a restaurant.
 I am certainly not out to unjustly criticize any establishment, but I do expect good service and food for the money.
 And I want to pass that information on to my readers.